 Since 2013, new committees have been elected at the GG Vets Annual General Meeting held each year in the month of July.
 (From 2021 AGM's will be conducted on the Fun Day in January)

 In 2014, ‘Fun Day’ events were introduced for the last Thursdays in the month.
-These events are a shotgun start with everyone using carts followed by a luncheon together in the clubhouse.
+These events are a shotgun start with players using carts followed by a luncheon together in the clubhouse.
 Fun Days are subsidised by the GG Vets Committee and were initially introduced as a means of distributing funds back to club members.
 As a draw is done for playing groups on these days, it was also seen as an opportunity for encouraging social interaction amongst all members.

 Stroke Championships were introduced in 2013 with all players competing in one division.
 Inaugural club champion that year was Murray Callaway, with Alan Underwood the Net winner.